 How was the caldera formed?

-These spots are easy to identify because there are darker spots of lava rock present amidst lighter-coloured patches of terrain.
+These spots are easy to identify because there are darker spots of lava rock present amidst lighter-colored patches of terrain.

 In fact, the age of the land over in Sierra Negra is easy to identify.
 For example, a person can easily see that the rim is full of vegetation, while the caldera holds almost no life.
 This means the caldera is much younger.